jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 }
 {% endhighlight %}

 This example shows that rendering is only affected by the `UserStore`.
-And signing out simply means calling `UserActons.signOut`
+And signing out simply means calling `UserActons.signOut`.
-We don't need to directly mutate the state of the component after signing out.
+We don't directly mutate the state of the component after signing out.
 The state will eventually be updated when `UserStore` updates, or potentially something may cause the store to not update.
 We don't care!

 ### Implications